ossia/score/Documentation/Doc_sources/score-documentation/docs/in_depth/automation_process.md

 ![Tween function](../images/function_types.gif)

-To set a function type, right click in the automation editor and select the desired type: `Automation (float) > Type`
+To set a function type, right-click on a segment in the automation editor and select the desired type: `Automation (float) > Type`

 ## Tween mode